krc-coding/h5-lokale-booking/Documentation/ProductRepport.md

 - **Teachers**: Can log in to book rooms and manage booking requests submitted by students.
 - **Admins**: Have full access to manage rooms and teacher accounts.

+System admin login info:

+* The user name: `System Admin`
+* The password: `Merc1234!`

+The system admin is similar to admins, but can only create new users.
+> **Note:** the system admin is needed to create the initial admin account and should be dissabled after

 ---

 ## Student Guide